-- The landlord intends to put the property on the market for sale as vacant. - The property has been sold with a requirement of vacant possession. - The landlord intends to carry out extensive renovations at the property. - The property is to be demolished.
+- market for sale as vacant. - The property has been sold with a requirement - The landlord intends to carry out extensive renovations at the property. - The property is to be demolished.

 Tenants should be aware that a periodic tenancy can also be terminated upon application to the Tenancy Tribunal in the following circumstances: